Coeur invests heavily in 2020 exploration

 Through the first half of 2020, Coeur invested US$3.1 million into 17,429 meters at this silver mine project.

-This year's resource expansion drilling has encountered stack horizons of resource-grade mineralization north, east, and south of the Discovery zone, and in the new South Camp Creek zone.
+This resource expansion drilling encountered stack horizons of resource-grade mineralization north, east, and south of the Discovery zone, and in the new South Camp Creek zone.

 New holes demonstrate the potential for resource growth with over two miles (3.5 kilometers) of north-south strike length, more than triple the previous resource strike length.

-In parallel with drilling activities, Coeur's geologic team has continued the regional exploration program at Silvertip, developing high-priority polymetallic carbonate replacement targets from several legacy geologic, geophysical, and geochemical data sets.
+In parallel with drilling, Coeur's geological team continued its regional exploration program at Silvertip, developing high-priority polymetallic carbonate replacement targets from several legacy geological, geophysical, and geochemical data sets.

-As a result of these efforts, three new mineralized zones have been discovered representing multi-year growth targets that have the potential to significantly expand Silvertip's resource base with continued drilling.
+As a result of these efforts, three new mineralized zones have been discovered representing multi-year growth targets with the potential to significantly expand Silvertip's resource base.

-This includes Keda, a new zone roughly one mile (1.6 kilometers) north of the Discovery and Silver Creek resources.
+This includes Keda, a new zone roughly 1,500 meters north of the Discovery and Silver Creek resources.

-Within one month, almost two miles (3.2 kilometers) of new mineralization has been drilled with wide step-out holes.
-Follow-up drilling is currently underway and is scheduled to continue during the winter months to fill in the gaps between the known resources and the new zones.
+Within one month, almost two miles (3.2 kilometers) of new mineralization had been drilled with wide step-out holes.
+Silvertip drilling continued into winter months with three rigs testing near-mine resource expansion targets at lower elevations.